 - Tap Approve or Deny directly in the Slack message.

-- The assignment receives your response and continues — sending the email if approved, or asking for revision if denied.
+- The agent receives your response and continues — sending the email if approved, or asking for revision if denied.

-Once testing is successful, set the assignment to run automatically:- Go to Assignment Settings > Schedule.
+Once testing is successful, set the agent to run automatically:

 - Choose how often to check for new emails — every hour, or on a custom schedule.